AbdielCortes/ICOM4015-p3-MinecraftMod/README.md

 Coded in collaboration with GitHub user FrenzyExists.

-Special thanks to YouTube users Harry Talks and TechnoVision; their videos helped me understand the more intracate parts of Minecraft's code.
-I recomend their videos if you're intrested in learning to create Minecraft mods.
+Special thanks to YouTube users Harry Talks and TechnoVision; their videos helped me understand the more intricate parts of Minecraft's code.
+I recommend their videos if you're interested in learning to create Minecraft mods.

 <br>
 <br>
 <img src="ReadMeImages/items.png" width="400">

 This mod adds the sapphire material, along with its tools and armor.
-All their recepies are the same as with the other materials.
+All their recipes  are the same as with the other materials.
-The sapphire ore spawnns on level 5-25 in groups of 5-10.
+The sapphire ore spawns on level 5-25 in groups of 5-10.

 <br>
 <br>
 <img src="ReadMeImages/mana.png" width="400">

 The main feature of this mod is the Mana Flower.
-Its a flower that creates mana by burning near coal blocks when you right click it, for every coal block it gains 20 mana.
+It's a flower that creates mana by burning near coal blocks when you right click it, for every coal block it gains 20 mana.
 You can then transfer the mana to the Mana Sword by shift+rightClicking the mana flower with the sword in hand.
-The sword deals more damage the more mana it has stored, for every hit it looses 1 mana.
+The sword deals more damage the more mana it has stored, for every hit it loses 1 mana.

 <img src="ReadMeImages/radius.png" width="400">